uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 - `SystemHandler.schedulePackageInstall` no changes needed.
 The endpoint takes package ids, so the user most likely knows the details of the package (and a possible presence of a retracted patch too)

 Q: todo verify that user can't get list of package ids without knowing the retracted status somewhere

 - `SystemHandler.scheduleApplyErrata` no changes needed for the same reason.
 Moreover, even if user schedules a retracted patch application, the patch won't be installed (see the details about zypper above).
+We might inform the user about it somehow.

 - Information about the presence of a retracted patch on a system/in a channel can be retrieved via existing XMLRPC methods and `ErrataHandler.getDetails`.